TJ-Solergibert/tj-solergibert.github.io/content/post/transformers-in-supercomputers/index.md

 We conducted the experiments with an evaluation batch size of 256, a learning rate of 5e-4, and for 5 epochs.
 We only calculate the metric at the end of the training, and all experiments were conducted with fp16.
 For the cases of 8 and 16 devices, as the dataset is small, we could reduce the batch size to allow the model to update the parameters more times and converge to a better solution at the expense of slightly lengthening the training.

 ### The Repository
-The intention of this repository is to serve as a starting point for future projects related to the training of transformers on infrastructures equipped with the Slurm job scheduler.
+The intention of [this repository](https://github.com/TJ-Solergibert/transformers-in-supercomputers) is to serve as a starting point for future projects related to the training of transformers on infrastructures equipped with the Slurm job scheduler.
 That's why it includes the following:

 - Python scripts, both the [benchmark](training_benchmark.py) and the [use case](training_metric.py) presented in the introduction.
-Both are developed with 🤗 Accelerate to run on both a single node and multiple nodes.
+Both are developed with 🤗 Accelerate to run on a single node and multiple nodes.
 - Slurm scripts to launch jobs.
 Here, we differentiate between execution on [1 node](submit-multigpu.sh) and [multiple nodes](submit-multinode.sh).
 As in all Slurm scripts, resources must first be reserved for execution, followed by the definition of experiments.
 In our case, using `torchrun`, only one `task-per-node` will be executed.
 For the case of multiple nodes, it is necessary to include, as arguments to `torchrun`, which node will be the _master_ to [manage all communications](https://pytorch.org/docs/stable/elastic/run.html#note-on-rendezvous-backend).

 ## Experiments